-After I saw The Room, I decided to tackle this next.
+After I saw The Room (which I reviewed here), I decided to tackle this next.
 It's another movie I'd been meaning to see for a long time.
 Another case where I just had to find out if it was truly as bad as everyone says.
-Coincidentally, this too comes from the year 2003.
+Coincidentally, both films come from the year 2003.

 Even before I watched The Room in full, I knew quite a bit about it.
 I'd seen various clips of it on YouTube, and I was familiar with a few of its bizarre memes.
 By contrast, I didn't know a whole lot about Gigli.
 I already saw the famous Christopher Walken pie scene beforehand, but beyond that I was going in blind.
 (If you don't know about the pie scene, I won't spoil it for you, but you could probably find a clip of it online.)

 I was kind of disappointed that scene came so early.
-Especially since, having seen the whole thing from beginning to end now, I can say with certainty that it's the best scene in the movie…
+Especially since, having seen the rest of Gigli from beginning to end now, I can say with certainty that it's the best scene in the whole movie.
+No joke…

 So What Happens in Gigli?